My Mac Pro won't boot after high sierra update and shows an Apple Logo. The screen turns grey, and it shuts down. What should I do?

 3. Turn on MAC, Press, and hold D Key, choose your language.
 Apple diagnostics shows a progress bar that checks your MAC system.

-If your Mac won't boot and you're not sure whether your files are still there, you can use a data recovery software to get all your files out of your Mac.
-AnyRecover for Mac is one of the recovery tools.
+After solving Mac won't boot issue by adopting the above solutions, it maybe cause data loss to some extent.
+Don't worry.
+You can use a data recovery software to get all your files out of your Mac.
+AnyRecover Mac data recovery software is one of the recovery tools.
 It helps in efficiently recovering the data from anywhere or from any device and has the highest recovery rate.

-Recover files when Mac won't boot.
-Supports MacBook Pro, iMac Pro, MacBook Air, MacBook, iMac and more.
+Recover deleted/lost data from unbootable Macs, including MacBook Pro, iMac Pro, MacBook Air, MacBook, iMac and more.

-It renders stable and fast scanning and recovery, enable you to recover over 1000 file format.
+It renders stable and fast scanning and recovery after macOS update.

 Differing from other similar software, AnyRecover has no effect on existing data under the recovery process, 100% safe to use.